 The combination of animated elements, colorful cartoons and a clean interface is what makes this website design by Compass a total success.

 Right off the bat, users will understand that Great Minds centers on workplace well-being, thanks to the clear visuals and taglines.

-Like most well-being website designs on this list, the agency used extensive and highly unique iconography to enrich the sections.
+Like most of the holistic well being website designs on this list, the agency used extensive and highly unique iconography to enrich the sections.
 We’re used to icons that look like badges.
 Compass, on the other hand, decided this old style won’t cut it anymore.
 They utilized cartoon graphics and characters to briefly illustrate the content they represent.

-For content blocks, accompanying illustrations are acting as featured images for each one of the services offered.
+For content blocks, accompanying illustrations act as featured images for each one of the services offered.
 These elements, together with minimal animations in the background, balance out the text-heaviness on the site.